Business Economics (Bachelor of Science (B.Sc.) – 180 LP)

 Charakteristik und Ziele

-Applicants to our programme have a genuine interest in business management and economics and possess excellent proficiency in English.
+Applicants to our programme have a genuine interest in business management and economics and possess an excellent proficiency in English.
 International applicants bring the desire to immerse themselves in a multilingual environment and to benefit from a strong command of the German language by the end of their studies.

 Darum Halle!